 Los Altos Hills is a somewhat small town located in the state of California.
 With a population of 8,423 people and two constituent neighborhoods, Los Altos Hills is the 441st largest community in California.

 Los Altos Hills home prices are not only among the most expensive in California, but Los Altos Hills real estate also consistently ranks among the most expensive in America.

-Los Altos Hills is a decidedly white-collar town, with fully 95.98% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Los Altos Hills is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Los Altos Hills who work in management occupations (27.47%), healthcare (11.49%), and business and financial occupations (10.31%).
+Los Altos Hills is a decidedly white-collar town, with fully 94.29% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Los Altos Hills is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Los Altos Hills who work in management occupations (32.49%), business and financial occupations (11.99%), and healthcare (8.45%).

 Also of interest is that Los Altos Hills has more people living here who work in computers and math than 95% of the places in the US.

 Los Altos Hills is an extremely ethnically-diverse town.
 The people who call Los Altos Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Los Altos Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Los Altos Hills include German, Irish, Italian, and Russian.
+Important ancestries of people in Los Altos Hills include English, German, Italian, Irish, and European.

 The most common language spoken in Los Altos Hills is English.
-Other important languages spoken here include Chinese and Persian.
+Other important languages spoken here include Chinese and Langs. of India.